Understanding Washington State Car Accident Laws

 It is important to note that liability coverage covers the cost of damages for others involved in the accident but not for you.
 Additional coverages like collision coverage, personal injury protection (PIP), and uninsured motorist coverage can provide protection for you if you are involved in an accident with someone who does not or cannot cover the costs of your damages in an accident.

-Q: Should I Talk To an Insurance Adjuster?
+Q: Should I Talk to an Insurance Adjuster?

 A: You should be very careful when talking to an insurance adjuster or making a statement about the accident without an attorney.